-The suburb of Woolloongabba has historically been based known for its proximity to the Brisbane Cricket Ground, which takes its “Gabba” name from the same source, yet the suburb is increasingly being seen as an extremely convenient inner ring suburb for young professionals.
+The suburb of Woolloongabba has historically been best known for its proximity to the Brisbane Cricket Ground, which takes its “Gabba” name from the same source, yet the suburb is increasingly being seen as an extremely convenient inner ring suburb for young professionals.

 The suburbs of Woolloongabba and adjacent East Brisbane are located only 2 kilometres due south-east of the Brisbane Central Business District.